zhiyingfang2022/llm-d/guides/README.md

 Our supporting guides address common operational challenges with model serving at scale:

 - [Simulating model servers](./simulated-accelerators) can deploy a vLLM model server simulator that allows testing inference scheduling and orchestration at scale as each instance does not need accelerators.

+## Other Guides

+The following guides have been provided by the community but do not fully integrate into the llm-d configuration structure yet and are not fully supported as well-lit paths:

+* TBD

+Note: New guides added to this list must enable at least one of the core well-lit paths but may directly include prerequisite steps specific to new hardware or infrastructure providers without full abstraction.
+A guide added here is expected to eventually become path of an existing well-lit path.